kkaragitz/openbbs/CONTRIBUTING.md

 Tests are done in Tox, which is run from the repository's root directory.
 Please write unittests for anything you add.

-Feel free to add yourself to the AUTHORS.md file, you deserve credit for your contributions.
+Feel free to add yourself to the AUTHORS.md file.

 Feature Requests
 ----------------

-Please don't open an issue for it.
-Get in contact with the [Project Maintainer](http://tsar-fox.com/), or if you can - implement it yourself.
+Open a Github issue with the "feature_request" label, or get in contact with the [Project Maintainer](http://tsar-fox.com/) if you are not a Github user.